 Ghosn in Lebanon, says he left Japan because of "injustice"

-TOKYO (AP) — Nissan's former Chairman Carlos Ghosn said Tuesday he was in Lebanon and was not fleeing justice, but instead sought to avoid “injustice and political persecution” in a criminal trial in Japan for alleged financial misconduct while leading the automaker.
+TOKYO (AP) — Nissan's former Chairman Carlos Ghosn said Tuesday from Lebanon he was not fleeing justice but instead left Japan to avoid “injustice and political persecution” over financial misconduct allegations during his tenure leading the automaker.

-Ghosn disclosed his location in a statement through his representatives Tuesday that did not describe how he left Japan, where he out on bail but banned from traveling overseas, but he promised to talk to reporters next week.
+Ghosn had been released on bail by a Tokyo court while awaiting trial but was not allowed to travel overseas.
+He disclosed his location in a statement through his representatives that did not describe how he left Japan, where he had been under surveillance.
+He promised to talk to reporters next week.

 “I am now in Lebanon and will no longer be held hostage by a rigged Japanese justice system where guilt is presumed, discrimination is rampant, and basic human rights are denied, in flagrant disregard of Japan's legal obligations under international law and treaties it is bound to uphold,” the statement said.

-Japanese media quoted prosecutors speaking anonymously who said they did not know how Ghosn had left the country while under surveillance.
+Japanese media quoted prosecutors speaking anonymously who said they did not know how Ghosn had left.

-Ghosn, who is of Lebanese origin and holds French and Lebanese passports, was arrested in Japan about a year ago on various financial misconduct allegations and is expected to face trial in April 2020.
+Ghosn, who is of Lebanese origin and holds French, Lebanese and Brazilian passports, was arrested in November 2018 and was expected to face trial in April 2020.

-Prosecutors had objected to allowing his release on bail, but a court granted him bail with conditions that he be monitored and he could not meet with his wife Carole, who is also of Lebanese origin.
+Prosecutors fought his release, but a court granted him bail with conditions that he be monitored and he could not meet with his wife Carole, who is also of Lebanese origin.
 Recently the court allowed them to speak by video calls.

 Japan does not have an extradition treaty with Lebanon.
-It is still unclear what steps Japan might take next.
+It is unclear what steps the authorities might take.

-He has repeatedly asserted his innocence, saying authorities had trumped up charges to prevent a planned fuller merger between Nissan Motor Co. and alliance partner Renault SA.
+Ghosn has repeatedly asserted his innocence, saying authorities trumped up charges to prevent a possible fuller merger between Nissan Motor Co. and alliance partner Renault SA.

 He has been charged with under-reporting his future compensation and of breach of trust.